-{auyar,ggunduz,gvonlasz}@iu.edu
+{auyar,ggnuduz,gvonlasz,gcf}@iu.edu

-Abstract-Designing low latency applications that can process large volumes of data with higher efficiency is a challenging problem.
-With limited time to process data, usage of online algorithms is becoming important in big data applications.
-Stream processing is a well-known area that has been studied extensively for a long time.
-In this research, our objective is to use state-of-the-art big data analytic engines to implement online algorithms and compare the strengths and weaknesses in each system.
-We use a streaming version of Support Vector Machines (SVM) and KMeans to do the analysis.
-Apache Flink, Apache Storm and Twister2 streaming frameworks are used to implement these algorithms.
-Our study focuses on the efficiency of online training of these algorithms, the results of which show higher (better) performance in Twister2 framework overall.
+Abstract-Increasing data volume and designing low latency applications with higher efficiency is a very challenging problem.
+With the limited storage and limited time to process data, usage of online algorithms has become an emerging trend in the bigdata community.
+In the big-data analytics, stream processing is a well-known area that has been studied for a long time.
+In this research, our objective is to use state of the art big-data analytic engines to design such online algorithms and compare the strengths and weaknesses in each system.
+We use a streaming version of Support Vector Machines and KMeans to do the analysis.
+In our research, we use Apache Flink, Apache Storm and Twister2 to implement the streaming algorithms.
+Our study focuses on the efficiency of online training by analyzing the inherent features in each stream processing engine.
+And our experiments show that Twister2 is a streaming engine which can support developing streaming machine learning algorithms with less latency compared to other streaming engines discussed in this paper.

-Index Terms-Big Data, Streaming Machine Learning, Dataflow
+Index Terms-Big-Data, Streaming Machine Learning, Dataflow